 The QZAB Program, authorized by the federal government, enables the State of Maryland to sell bonds and allocate the proceeds to public school systems for capital improvements, repairs and deferred maintenance in existing public school buildings.
-The funds are available on a competitive basis for schools with 35 percent or more of its students participating in the free and reduced-priced meals program.
-In FY 2018, the Howard County Public School System did not receive QZAB funding.
+The funds are available on a competitive basis for schools with 35% or more of its students participating in the free and reduced-priced meals program.
+In FY 2018, Howard County Public School System did not receive QZAB funding.
 The amount of potential QZAB funding available to request for FY 2019 is unknown at this time.

 The ASP provides State funds to address the needs of aging school buildings in all school systems in the State of Maryland based on the LEA's proportion of older facility space compared to statewide totals.
 The funds may be used for capital improvement projects in existing public school buildings, sites serving students, and controlled visitor access systems.
-The FY 2019 ASP allocation has not yet been released.
-The FY 2019 preliminary allocation has not yet been approved by the Governor.
+The ASP allocation for FY 2019 is \$87,776.